-Stuart is recommended by Legal 500 for his work in the area of commercial litigation.
+Stuart is recommended by both Legal 500 and Chambers and Partners for his work in the area of commercial litigation.
 He undertakes a wide variety of commercial litigation in both England and offshore jurisdictions.
 Stuart’s forensic approach to litigation and his ability to analyse accounts and financial transactions mean that he is particularly adept at dealing with claims involving allegations of financial wrongdoing.
 His financial acumen is complemented by formidable cross-examination skills.

 In Orexim Trading Limited v Mahavir Port and Terminal Limited Stuart acted for a Maltese company, Orexim Trading Limited, in relation to claims for damages for breach of contract.
 The proceedings are in the Commercial Court.
 The background to the claim was a fraud perpetrated on Orexim following the sale to a UAE company of 12,000 metric tons of sunflower seed oil.
 That fraud resulted in the oil being misappropriated by an Iranian company, without any payment being made to Orexim.
 A settlement agreement was concluded between Orexim and the First Defendant, an Indian company, but that agreement was breached.
 The First Defendant had sought to dispose of its principal asset (a ship) to an associated Indian company (the Third Defendant) via a Singaporean company (the Second Defendant) and a claim was made under section 423 of the Insolvency Act 1986 to set aside that purported sale.
 At first instance the claim under section 423 was struck out on the ground that there was no jurisdiction to serve such a claim on a defendant who was out of the jurisdiction.
 The Court of Appeal held that claims under section 423 of the Insolvency Act 1986 could be served on defendants out of the jurisdiction, but that in this case there was insufficient connection with England.
 On 9th October 2019 Orexim obtained judgment against MPT for $8,841,334.17 plus interest and costs.

 In Ecology Support services Limited v Various Defendants Stuart is acting for Ecology Support Services Limited (“ESS”), which is the assignee of loans made to high net worth individuals to facilitate their participation in a tax avoidance scheme known as the Globalcure Scheme.
 ESS is suing 29 Defendants for the repayment of loans with a total value of approximately £26 million.
 The Defendants have raised 9 defences to the claims.
 In particular, they allege that they were induced to participate in the Scheme by fraudulent misrepresentations.
 Other defences include allegations of an unlawful means conspiracy, illegality, mutual mistake, unfair credit relationship and an assertion that the Scheme was an unregulated collective investment scheme.
 During the course of the proceedings Stuart has successfully opposed the Defendants’ application for a Group Litigation Order.
-The trial of the claims is to proceed by way of a trial of the claims against 4 Test Defendants and is listed to take place in November 2020 with a time estimate of 4 weeks.
+The claim was compromised.

 In Thomas v Capita Trustees Limited Stuart acted for 129 claimants in proceedings relating to a film partnership investment scheme, which was marketed to them on the basis that it would provide tax advantages.
 The claim, which was for approximately £30 million including interest, was settled.